shibatch/oomstaller/README.md

 When the available memory is less than the value set by --thrash option, oomstaller assumes that swap thrashing is occurring and suspends all processes except the process occupying the largest amount of memory.
 This has the effect of minimizing swapping.
-The detection of swap thrashing can be disabled by specifying 0 with --thrash option.
-This allows more processes to run with aggressive swapping, which may reduce build time, but may require large amounts of swap space.
+Although oomstaller is intended primarily to suppress swapping during builds by suspending the build process, it can also be configured to allow swapping while attempting to reduce the build time.
+The detection of swap thrashing can be disabled by specifying "--thrash 0" option.
+This allows more processes to run with aggressive swapping, which may reduce the build time if the swap space is fast, but would require a large swap space.

 We recommend specifying "-j \`nproc\`" option to ninja. ninja usually runs jobs with more threads than CPU cores.
 This is effective to